 Lanterns have been used for centuries throughout countries in Asia to commemorate cultural and spiritual celebrations.
 Sky lanterns can be traced back thousands of years to the Eastern Han Dynasty in China (25–220 C.E.) when the objects were used not only as decorative light sources but also as military signals that could communicate messages across long distances.

-The history of lantern festivals is also believed to have begun during the Han Dynasty, though no one is certain when or how they came about.
-One theory goes that on the 15th day of the Lunar New Year, monks would light lanterns in honor of Buddha, and eventually other people caught on to the custom and began lighting lanterns in honor of loved ones who had passed.
-Another more fanciful explanation goes that the Jade Emperor (a principal figure in Chinese mythology) threatened to burn down a village after its citizens accidentally killed his favorite pet crane.
-His daughter took pity on the townsfolk and instructed them to trick the Emperor into thinking their homes were already on fire by lighting lanterns and setting off fireworks—the plan worked.
-Afterward, villagers continued the tradition to commemorate the event.
+Historians believe that the first organized lantern festivals also emerged during the Han Dynasty, though no one is certain when or how they came about.
+One theory points to Buddhist monks, who would light lanterns on the 15th day of the holiday to honor Buddha—an act that evolved into a way for families to pay tribute to ancestors.
+Another more fanciful origin story goes that the Jade Emperor (a principal figure in Chinese mythology) threatened to burn down a village after its citizens accidentally killed his favorite pet crane.
+His daughter took pity on the townsfolk and instructed them to trick the Emperor into thinking their homes were already on fire by lighting lanterns and setting off fireworks—the plan worked and sparked a ritual that continued year after year.

 Across the centuries, the tradition of lantern festivals spread around the world—from a floating lantern festival in Hawai‘i to Vietnam’s monthly full moon festival.